French ministers decry Nanterre graffiti calling for Jewish union 'out of our universities'

 (photo credit: Pool via REUTERS/Nir Elias)

-French ministers decried graffiti at University Paris Nanterre calling for a Jewish students' union to be ousted from universities on Thursday, promising the action would not go unanswered.
+French ministers decried graffiti at Université Paris Nanterre calling for a Jewish students’ union to be ousted from universities, promising the action would not go unanswered.

-"UEJF (Union of Jewish Students of France) out of our universities," read graffiti scrawled on the street, shared in a picture on X Thursday by the national French union.
-"Zionists equals fascists.”
+“UEJF (Union of Jewish Students of France) out of our universities” and “Zionists=fascists,” read graffiti scrawled on the street, shared in a picture on X/Twitter Thursday by the union.

-The union said that the graffiti was a crude form of antisemitism and would continue to represent Jewish students against anti-Jewish hatred.
+The UEJF said the graffiti was a crude form of antisemitism and that it would continue representing Jewish students against anti-Jewish hatred.

-"To those who dream of universities without Jews: We will not leave," said UEJF.
+“To those who dream of universities without Jews: We will not leave,” said the union.

-The graffiti was removed by the university within a few hours, UEJF said on Friday.
-The university had also filed a police complaint, according to National Education Minister Elisabeth Borne, who on Thursday called for the punishment of the perpetrators.
+The graffiti was removed by the university within a few hours, the UEJF said on Friday.
+The university had also filed a police complaint, according to French National Education Minister Élisabeth Borne, who on Thursday called for the punishment of the perpetrators.

 HOLDING SIGNS reading ‘Raped at 12 because Jewish’ during a Paris demonstration on June 20, after the alleged antisemitic gang rape of a 12-year-old girl in the city’s suburb of Courbevoie. (credit: Zakaria Abdelkafi/AFP via Getty Images)